esphome/esphome.io/components/image.rst

 By default transparency is not used.
 If ``use_transparency: chroma_key`` is set then a specific colour (0, 1, 0) will be used to replace any transparent or partially transparent portions of the image.
 This will not be drawn when rendering the image, allowing the background to be visible.

 If ``use_transparency: alpha_channel`` is set, then each pixel of the image will be assigned an additional byte with a transparency value.
-This is useful mainly when using :doc:`LVGL </components/lvgl/index>` - the display image drawing functions will either draw or not draw the pixel, no blending with the background will be done.
-With LVGL however the ``alpha_channel`` transparency will enable smooth blending of transparent images with the background.
+This is useful mainly when using :doc:`LVGL </components/lvgl/index>` as the ``alpha_channel`` transparency will enable smooth blending of transparent images with the background.
+When using the display lambda image drawing functions these will draw or not draw the pixel, no blending with the background will be done.
 The ``BINARY`` format only permits ``chroma_key`` transparency, which effectively turns the image into an alpha mask with one bit per pixel.
 GRAYSCALE images with transparency store the alpha channel only, and remain 1 byte per pixel.